On the geometric fixed points of the real topological cyclic homology of $\mathbb{Z}/4$: Low degree homotopy of TCR(Z/4) phi Z/2

 where $w$ is the involution on $M_i \otimes_R M_i$ given by swapping the two copies of $M_i$.
 This equivalence is natural in $M_\bullet$ (if we take $M$ to depend functorially on $M_\bullet$). \end{lemma} \begin{proof} First rewrite as

-where the first equivalence comes from the interaction of suspension and the norm construction, and the second equivalence uses the fact that geometric realisation commutes with the norm and tensor products.
+To see the first equivalence, write the suspension $\Sigma^n({-})$ as a smash product with the sphere spectrum $S^n \wedge ({-})$, then note the norm is monoidal by \cite{hill_nonexistence_2016-1} Proposition A.53 and $N^{C_2}_{\{e\}}(S^n) \cong S^{n \rho}$ by \cite{hill_nonexistence_2016-1} Proposition A.59.
+The second equivalence uses the fact that geometric realisation commutes with the norm and tensor products (recall by \cite{hill_nonexistence_2016-1} Proposition A.53 the norm commutes with sifted colimits).

 Let $B_i$ index a basis of the free module $M_i$, i.e.\ $M_i \cong \bigoplus_{B_i} R$.
 We first establish some notation.
 Consider the set $(B_i \times B_i)_{C_2}$, where $C_2$ acts on $B_i \times B_i$ by swapping the two factors.
 Denote the diagonal part by $B^d_i = \{(u, u) \in (B_i \times B_i)_{C_2}\} \cong B_i$ and denote the off-diagonal part by $B^o_i = (B_i \times B_i)_{C_2} \setminus B^d_i$.
 Then we have a series of equivalences of simplicial $C_2$-spectra